SUMMARY

 ANALYSIS

 The second, negative period of Joash’s reign finds the king succumbing to bad advice, this time from “the officials of Judah” (vv.
 17-27).
 There is some disagreement as to what was “abandoned” in verse 18.
-The Hebrew text reads the “house/temple (byt) of the LORD,” while the Greek and Syriac versions read the “covenant” (bryt), a small but obviously crucial difference that has led some to suppose that both “house” and “covenant” are additions attempting to clarify Joash’s “abandonment of the LORD.”
-The Chronicler’s overall perspective, as well as this chapter’s emphasis upon the temple, however, suggests that Joash abandoned the temple that he had recently restored (though one should note v.
+The Hebrew text reads the “house/Temple (byt) of the LORD,” while the Greek and Syriac versions read the “covenantA covenant is a promise or agreement.
+In the Bible the promises made between God and God's people are known as covenants; they state or imply a relationship of commitment and obedience.
+More” (bryt), a small but crucial difference that has led some to suppose that both “house” and “covenant” are additions attempting to clarify Joash’s “abandonment of the LORD.”
+The Chronicler’s overall perspective, as well as this chapter’s emphasis upon the Temple, however, suggests that Joash abandoned the Temple that he had recently restored (though one should note v.
 24).

 This passage is another example of the Chronicler’s theme of retributive justice.
-Joash and his army were defeated by a smaller Syrian force (the army of Aram) because of divine assistance (vv.
-23-24), and Joash, himself, is assassinated by his servants in answer to Zechariah’s dying request for justice, “May the LORD see and avenge!” (v.
+Joash and his army are defeated by a smaller Syrian force (the army of Aram) because of divine assistance (vv.
+23-24), and Joash is assassinated by his servants as he lies wounded on his bed in answer to Zechariah’s dying request for justice: “May the LORD see and avenge!” (v.
 22).